Coherent Two-State Oscillations in False Vacuum Decay Regimes

-For even larger $L$, whenever $n\gtrsim L/2$, we expect the same blockade effect (provided that the transverse field $g$ is not too large to break it), which underlies the alternations of $P_{\text{sub}}$ shown in Fig.~\ref{fig:phasediagram} (c).
-As $n$ increases at fixed $g$, the blue regime in the diagram of $P_{\text{sub}}$ becomes exponentially narrower, making it increasingly difficult to identify parameters that facilitate the two-state oscillation.
-Nevertheless, at large $g$ this narrowing problem is mitigated, and Fig.~\ref{fig:phasediagram} (c) further shows that the bubble size blockade effect persists even at such large $g$, where the all-up state no longer approximates the false vacuum.
-Thus, for a moderate chain size $L = 20$, coherent two-state oscillations can still be observed at $n=19$ and $g=0.8$.
-Moreover, for the blockade-facilitated two-state oscillations in this large-$g$ regime, we find these oscillations are robust against interaction disorder, as shown in the SM Sec.~\ref{appendix.sec.disorder}.
-This robustness may originate from the non-local nature of domain walls at large $g$ \footnote{A numerical study of this non-local behaviour of domain walls is given in Ref.~\cite{MilstedPRX}.}, which effectively averages out local fluctuations in the interaction strength.
+At even larger $L$, when $n\gtrsim L/2$, we expect the same blockade effect (provided that the transverse field $g$ is not too large to break it), which serves as the underlying reason for the alternations of $P_{\text{sub}}$ shown in Fig.~\ref{fig:phasediagram}(c).
+As $n$ increases at fixed $g$, the resonant (blue) regime in the diagram of $P_{\text{sub}}$ becomes exponentially narrower, making it increasingly difficult to identify parameters supporting two-state oscillations.
+Nevertheless, as $g$ approaches $J$, the problem of exponential narrowing is mitigated, as illustrated in the SM \cite{SM} Sec.~IVA.
+Figure~\ref{fig:phasediagram}(c) and (g) further shows that the bubble size blockade effect persists even at such large $g$, where the all-up state no longer approximates the false vacuum.
+In particular, for a moderate chain size $L = 20$, coherent two-state oscillations can still be observed at $n=L-1$ and $g=0.8$, and the same is expected for $L=100$.
+Moreover, for the blockade-facilitated two-state oscillations in this large-$g$ regime, we find these oscillations are robust against interaction disorder, as shown in the SM \cite{SM} Sec.~IVB.
+This robustness is suspected to originate from the non-local nature of domain walls at large $g$ \footnote{A numerical study of this non-local behavior of domain walls is given in Ref.~\cite{MilstedPRX}.}, which effectively averages out local fluctuations in the interaction strength.